-The value of LA and LNA to health results from their chemical properties.
+The benefits of LA (Omega-6) and LNA (Omega-3) to health come from their chemical properties.
 EFAs react with oxygen: EFA-rich oils such as flax, hemp and safflower were traditionally used in paints because they oxidize, dry and harden quickly when exposed to air.
 When fresh, these oils are valuable human foods.
 EFAs absorb sunlight, increasing their ability to react with oxygen by about 1,000-fold and making them very active chemically.

 EFA molecules carry slight negative charges that cause them to repel one another.
 They spread out in all directions.
 This property enables EFAs to carry oil-soluble toxins from deep within the body to the skin surface for eliminations.
 EFAs form associations with the sulfhydryl group (cysteine) in proteins, important in reactions that make possible the one-way movement of electrons and energy on which life depends.
 EFAs store electric charges that produce bioelectric currents important for muscle, cell membrane and nerve functions, including the transmission of messages.